4zv4l/4zv4l.github.io/about.md

 ![me](/assets/me.png)

-I am 4zv4l, student in cyber security in Namur.
+I am 4zv4l, currently working as pentester and malware analyst in Hong Kong.

-I specifically like coding low level or security oriented software.
+I specifically like coding low level software and anything related to security.
 I also enjoy reverse engineering and bug bounty.
-I am more a Linux person but can also administrate Windows AD.
+I am more a Linux person but can also administrate Windows infra.

 I enjoy coding in:
 - [Zig](https://ziglang.org/)